SWSP4023 Indigenous Social Work

-This unit introduces students to the diversity of social, cultural and political situations in which Aboriginal and Torres Strait Islander people live.
-Indigenous theory and practice as a new framework for influencing social work knowledge and practice is also explored.
+This unit will introduce students to the diversity of social, cultural and political situation in which Aboriginal and Torres Strait Islander people live.
+Indigenous theory and practice as a new framework for influencing social work knowledge and practice will also be explored.

 On completion of this unit, students will be able to:

-- Identify specific ways of ‘doing’ and ‘being’ from an Indigenous perspective.
+1. Identify specific ways of doing, being and knowing from an Indigenous Perspective

-- Demonstrate respect for Indigenous culture, attitudes and values and acknowledge its complexity, richness and contribution to Australia’s heritage and wellbeing.
+2. Demonstrate respect for Indigenous culture, attitudes, values and knowledge and its complexity and richness as well as its contribution to Australia’s heritage and wellbeing.

-- Articulate Aboriginal and Torres Strait Islander worldview for use in practice and supervision sessions.
+3. Be able to articulate Aboriginal and Torres Strait Islander worldview for use in practice and supervision.

 Learning and Teaching Approach